IBE160/SG-Gruppe-KI/docs/stories/bmm-epics.md

 ### Story Breakdown

-**Story 4.1: Design the User Dashboard**
+**Story 4.1: Implement the Main Dashboard Layout**

 As a user,
-I want a clear and intuitive dashboard,
+I want a clear and intuitive main dashboard layout,
-So that I can quickly see my progress, next workout, and key metrics.
+So that I can get a quick overview of my current status and easily navigate the app.

 **Acceptance Criteria:**
-1. Dashboard displays current workout plan, progress summary, and motivational elements.
+1. A main dashboard UI is created that serves as the primary landing screen after login.
+2. The layout includes designated areas/placeholders for the daily workout summary, progress highlights (from Story 2.4), and navigation elements.
-2. Easy navigation to other core features like Workout Player and Settings.
+3. The dashboard provides clear navigation paths to the full Workout Player, Progress Dashboard, and Settings.
+4. The layout is responsive and functions correctly on target devices.

 **Prerequisites:** Story 2.4